What is work related stress and how is it impacting your employees?

 What is an employer responsible for when it comes to mental wellbeing?

 As an employer, it’s important to create a place of psychological safety in the workplace which prevents any psychological harm to an employee.
-Employers are responsible for minimising pressure, manging potential sources of stress and limiting the negative impact that work can have on your employees.
-Employees should be offered a place of work where they can realise their own potential, can cope with the normal stresses of life and are supported to work productively.
+Employers are responsible for minimising pressure, managing potential sources of stress, and limiting the negative impact that work can have.
+Employees should be offered a place of work where they can realise their own potential, can cope with the normal stresses of life, and are supported to work productively.

 The HSE’s Preventing Stress toolkit is a brilliant resource if you aren’t sure where to start.
 They outline the key responsibilities for an employer (regardless of size) and suggest that tackling stress in the workplace as soon as possible will have a better outcome for the individual and business.